 The Nigerian wrapper is one that the Western (Oyinbo) fashion will never replace because it is loved by women of all ages, even worn by women in other West African countries.

 Every bride-to-be needs to learn how to tie a perfect wrapper because, after you’re married, you’ll be required/expected to tie wrappers to a Nigerian occasion, event, town meetings and even to Church (nothing looks more glamorous than showing up in a wrapper, Gele, and a gorgeous statement beaded necklace.
 You’d look out of place in some big occasions, wearing western fashion.

 By the way, in Nigeria, the men also tie wrappers as a cultural attire – well, not all Nigerian men, but those from the Eastern (Igbos) and South-Eastern (Niger Delta) also tie wrappers to traditional/ cultural occasions and events.
 And they look really gorgeous, often in George (fabric) wrappers.
 You can check out our features of stunning George wrapper designs and blouses here.

 So, there you have it on the 3 different styles of tying wrappers in Nigeria.
 Be sure to practice over and over with the steps in the video tutorials, until you become perfect to tie your wrapper yourself on your traditional marriage ceremony day.

-Now, tell me in the comment section below – which of the above Nigerian wrapper tying style do think you would rock on your introduction ceremony and/ or traditional engagement day – the knot wrapper? the igbo double wrapper or the Iro?
+Now, tell me in the comment section below – which of the above Nigerian wrapper tying style do you think you would rock on your introduction ceremony and/ or traditional engagement day – the knot wrapper? the Igbo double wrapper or the Iro?